yonatancoo/KernelPractice/ResearchJournal.md

 After fixing the pt_regs struct the issue still wasn't solved, it seems I wasn't iterating properly through the array (Either the type of the number I used to iterate with, or the pointer of the array itself.
 Will need to figure out after I finish this step for good).

 The hook is actually hiding the file now, but the 'last' file in the array shows up twice.
+The total length I returned was too long, after fixing it the duplication glitch was resolved, all that's left is to pretty up the code, figure out the bug I experienced with the pointer types.